Stories and news from FortisBC

 7 ways to help you manage winter energy bills

-Cold temperatures and snowy conditions means we’re officially in heating season.
-Energy use increases for many BC households during winter months because as temperatures drop, our heating systems work overtime to help keep us warm.
+Cold temperatures and snowy conditions mean we’re officially in heating season.
+Energy use increases for most BC households during winter months because as temperatures drop, our heating systems work harder to help keep us warm.

 1. Understand your energy use